How to apply the rules for disposable plastic cups and containers

 - A deposit on your plastic cups, containers, or packaging.
 When your customer returns the packaging, they are given back their deposit;

-You have to inform your customers that bringing their own cup or food container is an option.
-Or that you offer an alternative that can be returned.
+You can let your customers know that they can bring their own cup or food container.
+Or that you offer a reusable alternative.

-You have to pay VAT on the sales price of the cups and containers.
-The VAT tariff depends on the product in the packaging.
-For example, the VAT rate for coffee and soft drinks is 9%.
-The 21% rate applies to alcholic drinks.
+You must pay VAT on the selling price of disposable cups and containers.
+The VAT tariff depends on the product contained in the packaging.

-Put the amount paid for plastic cups and containers on the receipt separately .
+You must list the amount for the plastic cups and containers separately on the receipt.

-No disposable plastics for food and drinks served on location
+No disposable plastics for food and drinks served on site

 Exceptions for disposable plastics on location